raqibaqeel/Understandong-Economic-Policymaking-Capston-Project-SPAIN-2009-2016/README.md

 ## AUTHOR: RAQIB AQEEL
 ## DATE: 01/11/2021
 # INTRODUCTION:
-Welcome to my capstone project on SPAIN CASE STUDY BETWEEN 2009 TO 2016, that is part of specialization on Globalization, Economic Growth and Stability course-1 (one) Understanding Economy Policy on coursera platform.
+Welcome to my capstone project on SPAIN CASE STUDY BETWEEN 2009 TO 2016, that is part of specialization on Globalization, Economic Growth and Stability course-1 (one) Understanding Economy Policymaking on coursera platform.
 ## TASK:
 In this Capstone Project I will have to analyse Spain for either the period of 2000-2008 or the period of 2009-2016.
 I will answer the following questions for the period, I have chosen 2009-2016 by simply studying the data, by graphing and observing it and later Analyzing it.